 New therapies or improving existing ones after recognizing an unmet patient need.

 Medtronic's Prestige® Artificial Spinal Disc was envisioned by University of Iowa neurosurgeon Vincent Treynelis, who wanted a device to replace a deteriorated disc in the neck while still allowing for movement between the vertebrae.
 Without the engineering experience to develop this on his own, he collaborated with Medtronic product engineer Greg Merik.
 Together, they produced the first artificial cervical disc commercially available in the United States.

-We are hopeful that the CMS Open Payments Database will be a move to consistent reporting of physician collaboration across our industry, protecting our ability to continue to pursue this important interaction for the benefit of patients.
+We are hopeful that the CMS Open Payments Database will be a move to consistent reporting of HCP collaboration across our industry, protecting our ability to continue to pursue this important interaction for the benefit of patients.

-Years before the Open Payments Database was mandated as part of the 2010 Affordable Care Act, Medtronic was taking steps to eliminate conflicts of interest and ensure that treatment decisions are driven by patient needs and physician expertise.
+Years before the Open Payments Database was mandated as part of the 2010 Affordable Care Act, Medtronic was taking steps to eliminate conflicts of interest and ensure that treatment decisions are driven by patient needs and HCP expertise.